benjamin-kalloch/tdcssolver/README.md

 # TDCSSolver

 A solver application implementing the OpenFOAM API to compute a) the electrical field strength (E), b) the electrical current density (J) and c) electrical potential (ElPot) of a test case simulating transcranial direct current stimulation (tDCS).
 The application supports an arbitrary number of electrodes and conductivity values defined either as scalar values or tensor values.
-The application is described in the paper **A flexible open-source pipeline for simulating transcranial electric stimulation** by *Benjamin Kalloch, Pierre-Louis Bazin, Arno Villringer, Bernhard Sehm, and Mario Hlawitschka*.
+The application is described in the paper **A flexible workflow for simulating transcranial electric stimulation in healthy and lesioned brains** by *Benjamin Kalloch, Pierre-Louis Bazin, Arno Villringer, Bernhard Sehm, and Mario Hlawitschka*.

 ## How to compile
 The application compiles using the OpenFOAM v6 API: